by Michael Jubinville, MPH

 A kidney biopsy is the removal of a small piece of kidney tissue or cells.
-A pathologist (a doctor who specializes in tissue diagnosis) uses a microscope to look at the tissue for abnormalities.
+The tissue or cells are checked in a lab.

 Reasons for Procedure

 Complications are rare, but no procedure is completely free of risk.
-If you have a kidney biopsy, your doctor will review a list of possible complications, which may include:
+Your doctor will review a list of possible problems such as:

 Prior to Procedure